 - Fines amounting up to $1,000 for DUI and up to $500 for DWI.

 - A jail sentence of up to one year for DUI and up to 60 days for DWI.

 - Twelve points added to your license for DUI and eight points for DWI.

 Anyone who has recently been arrested for DUI in Maryland would be advised to contact the skilled Bethesda drunk driving defense attorneys at Alpert Schreyer, LLC.
 Partner and attorney, Andrew D. Alpert, is a highly skilled and aggressive criminal defense lawyer with specific training in Maryland and Washington, D.C.
 DUI and DWI law.
-To find out more about how Alpert Schreyer can help you with your case please call 866-444-6363 today for a free consultation.
+To find out more about how Alpert Schreyer can help you with your case please call 866-444-6363 today for a free case evaluation.